SheepAntler/SheepAntler.github.io/README.md

 # SheepAntler.github.io

-Here you will find some of the work I've done in my studies at Madison College.
+Just a bit of the work I've done during my studies at Madison College!
-These projects represent the most complete work I have done--they all involve a bit of both front and back-end work.
-Here are the skills/technologies/processes that I used for each one:
+Here are the skills/technologies/processes that I used for each project:

 * ladyMondegreenSite (HTML/CSS, JavaScript)
 * madLibs (PHP, SQL, HTML/CSS)